mvicens/typrod/README.md

 ### Usage

-Register, in a controller, this array with such object...
+Register, in a controller, this array with such object…

 ```js
 $scope.data = [